JulianGindi/logjammin/README.md

 `note find <text>` - returns list of notes whose file-names match provided text

-`note peek <note_name>` - shows the first few lines of a given note
+`note peek <note_name>` - shows the first few lines of a given note `note rm <note_name>` - deletes the specified note.
+(NOTE: BE CAREFUL WITH THIS.
+IT REMOVES THE FIRST NOTE RETURNED AFTER RUNNING A GREP COMMAND WITH THE PASSED-IN NOTE NAME)

 ### Set-up